-NURS8003 Introduction to Advanced Nursing Practice and Servant Leadership
+NURS8013 Introduction to Advanced Nursing Practice and Servant Leadership

-The orientation course provides an overview of what to expect within Oklahoma Wesleyan University's Doctor of Nursing Practice.
-The course will detail the doctoral process and how the university's Christian worldview impacts the healthcare system through Servant Leadership.
+The orientation course provides an overview of what to expect within Oklahoma Wesleyan University's graduate level nursing programs.
+The course will detail the master and doctoral process and how the university's Christian worldview impacts the healthcare system through Servant Leadership.
 Students will have the opportunity to explore their values and analyze how these values impact healthcare system.
-Additionally, the course will introduce students to the complexity of practice at the doctoral level.
+Additionally, the course will introduce students to the complexity of practice at the masters and doctoral level.
 The course will be mandatory prior to beginning all subsequent course work.
 Students will understand the advising process, library research, and graduate writing and research standards.